CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning

-\textbf{R2: Decentralized learning can enable LLM agents to improve their collaborative ability as they gain more interaction experiences. } The decentralized learning methods, Reflection and Correction+RAG, show significant improvement in reducing collision rates from Zero-Shot across tasks.
-Reflection allows agents to individually analyze their experience to generate knowledge, but the knowledge is often more reactive than proactive (see Appendix \ref{appendix:highway_merge_silent_tip_gpt} for example).
-The Correction+RAG method records successful episodes to preserve successful coordination patterns and correct commands and messages at key frames selected through heuristic batch sampling.
-However, although the method improves the control response strategy, we find that it qualitatively does not always generate messages that are consistent with the actions, possibly due to the open-loop revisions.
-Both methods show promise but have room for improvement.
+\paragraph{\textbf{R2: Decentralized learning can enable LLM agents to improve their collaborative ability as they gain more interaction experiences. }} The decentralized learning methods, Reflection and Correction+RAG, show significant improvement in reducing collision rates from Zero-Shot across tasks.
+Reflection allows agents to individually analyze their experience to generate knowledge, but the knowledge is often more reactive than proactive (see \appref{appendix:highway_merge_silent_tip_gpt} for example).
+The Correction+RAG method records successful episodes to preserve successful coordination patterns and correct commands and messages at key frames selected through a heuristic batch sampling.
+However, although the method improves the control response strategy, we find that it qualitatively does not always produce messages that are consistent with the actions, likely due to its open-loop message revision process.
+Both methods show promise, but have room for improvement.